 Another thing you may not know about SNAP is that many farmers markets accept these EBT cards.

 From 2003-2013, SNAP sales at farmers markets increased 490 percent.
 But, even if a market accepts SNAP benefits, not every vendor is set up to handle them.
 So farmers markets are coming up with creative ways to make sure that people on SNAP can buy fresh, local, healthy foods with their benefits.

-- Tokens or paper coupons – Many farmers markets, like those in Portland, Ore., offer tokens or paper coupons that can be purchased through the EBT card at one central location.
+- Tokens or paper coupons – Many farmers markets, like those in Massachusetts, offer tokens or paper coupons that can be purchased through the EBT card at one central location.
 Then they are used like cash at any vendor, but the rules of what can and cannot be purchased with SNAP funds still apply.
 Fresh produce and meats can be purchased with them, but things like cut flowers, prepared foods, or alcohol can’t be bought with them.